Germany Digital Nomad Visa Guide (2024)

 Safety is another major benefit of Germany and one of the top reasons why nomads (especially solo travelers and women) adore this country.
 According to the Nomad List, Germany is within the top 5 most visited countries in the world.

-Most visited countries by digital nomads, according to the Nomad List
+Most visited countries by digital nomads

-Most visited countries by digital nomads, according to the Nomad List
+Most visited countries by digital nomads, according to The Nomad List

 As a first-world country with a high standard of living, Germany has quite low crime levels.
 Even in massive cities like Munich and Berlin, there’s an overall feeling of security.